enriquedevs/DE-101-Practices/Practices/session_5_ETL_Airflow/README.md

 ## Step 4
 ### Check Your New DAG on Airflow UI

-Now let's go back to Airflow UI
+Now let's go back to Airflow UI and trigger your DAG to run it

+## HOMEWORK TIME !!!

+By using same **dag.py**, now let's add a new task that transform the output of load_data into a JSON file

 # Conclusion